ixxan/blog/_posts/2024-12-27-low-resource-speech-uyghur.md

 <img src="./../images/demo.png" alt="Demo" style="max-width: 100%; height: auto;">

-*An [Uyghur Pronunciation Checker](https://huggingface.co/spaces/ixxan/uyghur-pronunciation-checker) application created using fine-tuned ASR and TTS models on HuggingFace Space*
+*Demo of a [Uyghur Pronunciation Checker](https://huggingface.co/spaces/ixxan/uyghur-pronunciation-checker) application created using fine-tuned ASR and TTS models*

 ### TurkicTTS
 Released in 2023 by researchers at Nazarbayev University, the TurkicTTS model enables **Text-to-Speech** for Uyghur, among other Turkic languages.
 Trained on high-quality Kazakh speech data, the model uses the International Phonetic Alphabet (IPA) to phonetically map letters across Turkic languages.
 The pre-trained TurkicTTS model and resources are publicly available in this [repository](https://github.com/IS2AI/TurkicTTS) for download and inference.